TehShrike/abstract-state-router/readme.md

 	var createStateRouter = require('abstract-state-router')

-	var stateRouter = createStateRouter(renderFunction, rootElement, router)
+	var stateRouter = createStateRouter(renderer, rootElement, router)

-renderFunction creates new elements in the dom.
+The renderer should be an object with four properties: render, destroy, getChildElement, and reset.
 Still needs to be documented, see test/support/renderer-mock.js for an implementation.

 The rootElement is the element where the first-generation states will be created.